 If you feel you have been subjected to sexual harassment in the context of your involvement with the BAC, you should report the incident immediately.
 This may be done in writing or verbally to:

-Julia Halevy, Provost and Academic Vice President - for complaints concerning faculty.
+Julia Halevy, Acting President - for complaints concerning faculty.

-Richard Griswold, Associate Provost/Dean of Students - for complaints concerning students.
+Richard Griswold, Associate Vice President and Dean of Students - for complaints concerning students.

 Kathy Rood, Vice President for Finance and Administration - for complaints concerning administrative staff.